-If you can master the Marie Kondo folding system, you’re sure never to go back to your old folding habits.
-Instead, you’ll find it so much easier to find your clothes and get dressed every day.
+If you can master the Marie Kondo folding system, you’re sure never to return to your old habits.
+Instead, you’ll find it much easier to find your clothes and get dressed daily.

 It can even help you feel more grateful for the clothes you have, so it’s even good for your mental health.
 Plus, your clothes will always look neat and tidy.

 Have you tried the KonMari shirt folding method, and did it work for you?
 Let me know in the comments!